 How to file an Oregon annual report

 Oregon expects your LLC, corporation, LP, LLP, or nonprofit to check in annually by filing a report through the Oregon Business Registry.
-This yearly snapshot updates owner names, addresses, and a brief description of your operations.
+This yearly snapshot updates addresses, registered agent information, and required governing-person details.
 The Secretary of State uses this to verify your existence, contact info, and compliance.

 Skip this filing and you're asking for trouble.
 After your anniversary date passes, the state may administratively dissolve your entity, removing your liability protection and freeing up your business name.
 Getting reinstated means extra paperwork and extra filing fees.